wunderio/elasticsearch_helper/README.md

 IMPORTANT:

-Explicitely SETUP INDICES as the very first step before _any_ indexing.
+Explicitly SETUP INDICES as the very first step before _any_ indexing.
 Only this way you get properly set up their mappings and details.
-Otherwise, implicit mappings are created by elasticsearch itself which will not have the fine tuned field configuration (e.g. for language sepcific analysis like stemming).
-Once an index is created, it will be ignored by the ES helper setup command and stay the way it is.
+Otherwise, implicit mappings are created by Elasticsearch itself which will not have the fine-tuned field configuration (e.g. for language specific analysis like stemming).
+Once an index is created, it will be ignored by the Elasticsearch Helper setup command and stay the way it is.

-So use the following command before any indexing:
+Use the following command before any indexing:

 ```
 drush elasticsearch-helper-setup